vardaansinha/teacher/README.md

 ```

 ### Run Locally
 - Result of these step is server running on: http://0.0.0.0:4100/teacher/.
-Regeneration messages will run in terminal.
+Regeneration messages will run in terminal on any save.
+Press Enter key in terminal at any time to type commands.

 - Complete installation
 ```bash